rubencabrera/textstats/README.md

 Bar graphs are useful, but don't keep users' attention for very long.
 Word clouds seem to work way better, but take some more time to develop.

+The use of well known and tested frameworks speeds development and keeps us safe from repeating unnecessary tasks.
+Learning them has made this development longer than expected.
+They also mean a very big overhead when it comes to the size of this project.
+Ease of development might justify it, but could become a big trouble if scaling is a goal.

 Problems may arise from:
 ------------------------

++ Large texts might cause the graphs not to render on the browser, although the data is analyzed quite fast.
 + Non standard encodings, like Windows specific charsets and line breaks.
 + Insecure or non trusted users.